madderlake/chatterbox/README.md

   5. Etc (dependencies)

 ### Overview
-This is a basic chat app that took a few hours.
+This is a basic chat app with websockets.
 I wanted to play around with sockets for real-time functionality, and router, so I could have the beginnings of an auth system.
 No need to burden you with logins and passwords at this point though, right?

 I wanted to have a global list of users who are online.
 I started with Local Storage, but that would need to be managed, as it just keeps growing for each new user.
 It wouldn't be hard to implement a "Leave" functionality that would remove the user from the list, if I had had more time.
 Right now, user is added to the list only after they send a message, which prevents us from knowing about lurkers :)